Azure App Service—SameSite cookie handling and .NET Framework 4.7.2 patch

 Read more about the session state cookieSameSite default in this article.

 Additional information about SameSite cookie handling with .NET Core is available in this article.

-The net effect of the App Service compatibility behaviour is that a specific subset of older browsers won’t receive an unrecognised SameSite value (which can cause older browsers to revert to SameSite=Strict behaviour), while newer browsers such as Chrome v80 will receive the SameSite=None cookie property.
+The net effect of the App Service compatibility behavior is that a specific subset of older browsers won’t receive an unrecognized SameSite value (which can cause older browsers to revert to SameSite=Strict behavior), while newer browsers like Chrome v80 will receive the SameSite=None cookie property.

 The specific detection logic used by App Service for deciding when to remove the SameSite=None property from a response follows the pseudo-logic documented in this article.

 Developers should review their applications’ usage and reliance (if any) on the SameSite cookie property, and update application logic with user agent detection and special handling as appropriate for each application’s scenario.
-The App Service platform’s compatibility behaviour is only intended as a partial mitigation to aid developers while applications are updated to handle the 2019 SameSite behaviour implemented in newer browser versions.
+The App Service platform’s compatibility behavior is intended only as a partial mitigation to aid developers while applications are updated to handle the 2019 SameSite behavior implemented in newer browser versions.

-The Azure App Service compatibility behaviour is implemented on the App Service network edge infrastructure.
-The behaviour is active for all sites running on App Service, regardless of the language or framework used by the site.
-The compatibility functionality works for sites running on both the Linux and Windows variations of App Service, for App Service Environments and for all national cloud deployments of Azure App Service.
+The Azure App Service compatibility behavior is implemented on the App Service network edge infrastructure.
+The behavior is active for all sites running on App Service, regardless of the language or framework used by the site.
+The compatibility functionality works for sites running on both the Linux and Windows variations of App Service, for App Service Environments, and for all national cloud deployments of Azure App Service.